tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 The symbol’s especially attuned to fallen player characters.
 If a PC died earlier in the campaign, you can call on their spirit to get a bonus based on their tier when they died.
 Adventurer PCs give a +1, champions give +2, epic-tier PCs give a +3.
 The PC has to be dead (or at least dying) for you to call on their spirit – you can’t invoke the spirit of a character who later got resurrected.

 **Quirk:** Encourages others to take risks.

 ---

+#### Fanatic’s Symbol

+The sight of this symbol spurs those who see it to greater acts of devotion to their cause.
+Anyone nearby feels more devoted to their chosen faith or creed, becoming more willing to commit perilous or bloody deeds, and less willing to compromise or tolerate the ways of others.

+**Quirk:** Sees the hand of the gods everywhere.

+---